qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     exp = T1(physical_qubits=(0,), delays=delays)

-The circuits encapsulated by the experiment can be accessed using the experiment's :meth:`.BaseExperiment.circuits` method, which returns a list of circuits that can be run on a backend.
-Let's print the range of delay times we're sweeping over and draw the first and last circuits for our T1 experiment:
+The circuits encapsulated by the experiment can be accessed using the experiment's :meth:`~.BaseExperiment.circuits` method, which returns a list of circuits that can be run on a backend.
+Let's print the range of delay times we're sweeping over and draw the first and last circuits for our :math:`T_1` experiment:

 .. jupyter-execute::